-This dish also a big winner for serving at parties to guests from different cultural backgrounds as it has very balanced taste, but is still something unusual and intriguing for most of Americans.
+This dish is also a big winner for serving at parties to guests from different cultural backgrounds as it has a very balanced taste, but is still something unusual and intriguing for most Americans.

 Let's start with a little bit of history (I’m a NERDY green mom after all…).

 Short History of Pilaf

-English term pilaf came from Modern Greek pilaf, which subsequently borrowed from Turkish pilav.
+English term pilaf came from Modern Greek pilaf, which was subsequently borrowed from Turkish pilav.
 Pilaf in its variations has spread to numerous countries of the world.
 But one thing is always the same made with rice.

-It’s believed that everything started in India, as the first mentioning of "pulao" or "pallao" (meat and rice cooked together) was in Mahabharata.
-Most likely this dish became well known in Europe with the help of the Alexander the Great and his soldiers, who first tried it after the conquest of Marakanda (modern Somarkand).
+It’s believed that everything started in India, as the first mention of "pulao" or "paleo" (meat and rice cooked together) was in Mahabharata.
+Most likely this dish became well known in Europe with the help of Alexander the Great and his soldiers, who first tried it after the conquest of Marakanda (modern Samarkand).

 The first who documented the recipe of pilaf was a Persian scholar Avicenna.
-Tajiks and Uzbeks believe that Avicenna is a “father” of Uzbek plov or polow/polo (how it was called in Persia).
+Tajiks and Uzbeks believe that Avicenna is the “father” of Uzbek plov or polow/polo (how it was called in Persia).

 N.b.
 Tips on how to cook beef for pilaf, so it's super tender I got from one of my Persian friends.

 - Beef 2 lb